Richard Stallman: Comments about Jeffrey Epstein scandal

 Stallman's comments, along with a compilation of accusations against him, were published via Medium by Selam Gano, who called for him to be removed from MIT.
 Vice published a copy of the email chain on September 13, 2019.
-Stallman's writings from 2013 and earlier related to underage sex and child pornography laws resurfaced, increasing the controversy.
-Tied to his comments regarding Minsky it led to several calling for Stallman's resignation.
-During the backlash to Stallman's comments regarding the Epstein case, Stallman received criticism for previous writings advocating for the legalization of child pornography and pedophilia.
-In September 2006, Stallman had written, "I am skeptical of the claim that voluntarily [sic] pedophilia harms children.
-The arguments that it causes harm seem to be based on cases which aren't voluntary, which are then stretched by parents who are horrified by the idea that their little baby is maturing."
-On September 14, 2019, Stallman acknowledged that since the time of his past writings, he had learned that there were problems with underage sex, writing on his blog: "Through personal conversations in recent years, I've learned to understand how sex with a child can harm per psychologically.
+Tied to his comments regarding Minsky, several called for Stallman's resignation.
+Separately, older writings by Stallman from 2013 and earlier on underage sex and child pornography laws resurfaced during the controversy.
+On September 14, 2019, Stallman acknowledged that since the time of those writings, he had learned that there were problems with underage sex, writing on his blog: "Through personal conversations in recent years, I've learned to understand how sex with a child can harm per psychologically.
 This changed my mind about the matter: I think adults should not do that."

 On September 16, 2019, Stallman announced his resignation from both MIT and FSF, "due to pressure on MIT and me over a series of misunderstandings and mischaracterizations".
-In a post on his website, Stallman asserted that his posts to the email lists were not to defend Epstein, stating "Nothing could be further from the truth.
-I've called him a 'serial rapist', and said he deserved to be imprisoned.
-But many people now believe I defended him—and other inaccurate claims—and feel a real hurt because of what they believe I said.
-I'm sorry for that hurt.
-I wish I could have prevented the misunderstanding."
+In a post on his website, Stallman asserted that his posts to the email lists were not to defend Epstein and that he had previously called Epstein a 'serial rapist'.